shmcminn/digitalframeworks-spring19/critique_template.md

 You'll use this template several times during the quarter to critique published reporting you find and to learn to think critically about data and visuals.

-This is almost entirely from [Pat Howe](https://twitter.com/pchowe?lang=en) at Cal Poly San Luis Obispo.
+This is almost entirely from [Alberto Cairo](https://twitter.com/albertocairo) at the University of Miami and [Pat Howe](https://twitter.com/pchowe?lang=en) at Cal Poly San Luis Obispo.

 ### Objective: Clarity and accuracy